 Perfecting Your Show / Dr. Kimberly Miller

 All of us have a particular way we “show up” every day in our personal and professional lives.
 Although we may be cognizant of this, to a large extent we don’t believe we have full control over our level of engagement, attitude, approach, or interactions with others.
 Stated simply, when things are good, we feel/act good and when things are bad, we feel entitled to feel/act bad.
 What we fail to realize is that we actually have the ability to control how we think and feel (our “show”), and thus the results we produce.
-This workshop will take participants through a journey toward realizing the ways they give their power away, operate from the victim role, and let others dictate how they feel and behave.
-We will also explore how to regain personal power, take real responsibility for the energy we bring to all situations, set effective boundaries, and learn why it’s important to “tell a new story.”
+This keynote will take participants through a journey toward realizing the ways they give their power away and let others dictate how they feel and behave and equip participants with the tools to tell a new story, build a resilient mindset, and live from the character that will make them effective mentors and leaders.

 The Fight After the Fight, Three Rounds And Counting / Ann Marie Carrizales